kovibalu/saw_release/README.md

 ./download_saw.sh
 ```

-The whole dataset takes up ~26.7GB, please see the documentation in the script for a
+The whole dataset download size is ~26.7GB, please see the documentation in the script for a
 detailed breakdown of sizes for the different parts of the dataset.

 ## Usage